valvarl/python-docstring-producer/README.md

-# Project Name: Code Summarization with Transformer-based Models
+# Code Summarization with Transformer-based Models
 ## Introduction
 This project aims to summarize code snippets using transformer-based models.
 The task involves generating descriptive summaries for given code snippets, which can be beneficial for code documentation and understanding.
 We leverage state-of-the-art transformer architectures and fine-tune them on a dataset containing code snippets along with corresponding docstrings.